Uric Acid: A Primary Cause of Obesity, Diabetes, Heart Disease, and Dementia (Dr. David Perlmutter)

 A carton of fruit juice contains far more fructose than is biologically necessary or manageable based on our genetics.

-Frequently, sugary beverages, soda, and even fresh fruit juices are high in sugar.
+Sugary beverages, soda, and even fresh fruit juices are frequently high in sugar.

 The primary concern is the fructose found in apple juice and orange juice.
 It states, “Pure orange juice.”
 There are 36 grams of sugar per glass.
 And that is not natural in any way.